limbryan/hand-tool/README.md

-# hand-tool
+# About
-Design and conceptualization of a hand tool to assist people with impaired mobility, strength, or manual dexterity.
-Coursework for the 2nd year Design and Manufacture (ME2-DMF) course at Imperial College London.
+Individual project for the Design and Manufacture (ME2-DMF) course.
+The design report submitted can be found [here]().

+All CAD models seen in the design analysis of the report were completed from scratch using SolidWorks.